 - Able to help fit a 35 inches tire

 9. Detroit Axle 171361 4WD

 For Ford F150 models, you can find many shocks in the market.
-But if you are looking for a great OEM replacement for your 4WD F150 models, then this might seal the deal.
+But if you are looking the best suspension for f150, then this might seal the deal.

 You can use it to replace the shock for 2004, 2005, 2006, 2007, and 2008 Ford F150 4WD truck models.
 It also works with the 2004 new body style.